mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker-v2.7.md

 Set the cookie name for the tracker instance using the `cookieName` field of the argmap.
 The default is "_sp_".
 Snowplow uses two cookies, a domain cookie and a session cookie.
 In the default case, their names are "_sp_id" and "_sp_ses" respectively.
 If you are upgrading from an earlier version of Snowplow, you should use the default cookie name so that the cookies set by the earlier version are still remembered.
 Otherwise you should provide a new name to prevent clashes with other Snowplow users on the same page.

-Once set, you can retrieve a cookie name thanks to the `getCookieName(basename)` method where basename is id or ses for the domain and session cookie respectively.
-As an example, you can retrieve the complete name of the domain cookie with `getCookieName('id')`.

 <a name="base-64">

 #### 2.2.5 Configuring base 64 encoding